City Land Use Classifications

 MU-NC

-These are the least intense of the proposed mixed use districts.
-Locations at the intersection of a local street and thoroughfare are generally most appropriate.
-The surrounding land uses should primarily be planned for low or medium density residential.
+This land use is the least intense of the mixed use classifications.
+It is intended for medium density mixed use development with housing densities of 6 to 12 dwelling units per acre.
 The buildings of these centers should be designed with a residential character and scale to serve as a complement to the surrounding neighborhoods.

 At the intersection of a local street and throughfare